Letter of Reprimand for Employee Performance (Best Examples)

 Continuous policy implementation

 The most important thing for the success of a company’s workplace and disciplinary policy is consistent application.
-Employers who selectively enforce workplace policies are likely to lose employees due to a substantial turnover owing to low morale and general dissatisfaction.
+Employers who selectively enforce workplace policies are likely to lose employees due to substantial turnover owing to low morale and general dissatisfaction.

-In addition, reprimands need to be consistent concerning their content and actions.
+In addition, reprimands need to be consistent in their content and actions.
 Employees are exposed to potential legal liability when they complain about unfair treatment if their employers cannot enforce policies consistently.
 For large companies, applying a consistent policy is not an easy task, and it’s the HR department that has to overlook it; however, it is much easier to maintain a consistent policy in small companies.

 Develop a verbal route